By Sharon Aron Baron

 The good news is that Tamarac is building a park towards its east side; the bad news is that it won’t happen for at least five years.

-Unfortunately, construction of this yet unnamed park is not in the city’s five year Capital Improvement Program.
-The city is hoping to create a community center in this park however, given the economy, this type of large scale investment is not advisable within the near future.
+Unfortunately, the construction of this yet unnamed park is not in the city’s five-year Capital Improvement Program.
+The city is hoping to create a community center in this park; however, given the economy, this type of large-scale investment is not advisable within the near future.
 There are also financial considerations after completion, as the park will need to be staffed and maintained.

-Currently the proposed park is overrun with weeds and is surrounded by a construction fence for the proposed development surrounding it.
+Currently, the proposed park is overrun with weeds and is surrounded by a construction fence for the proposed development.

 On another note, there is good news for The Mainlands.
-Included in the 2011 adopted budget is a new park with the development of 23 acres on the old Monterey Golf Course.
-It will be a passive park with multi-purpose pathways, sitting areas with shade, landscaping, parking facilities, restrooms and other amenities.
+Included in the 2011 adopted budget is a new park with 23 acres on the old Monterey Golf Course.
+It will be a passive park with multi-purpose pathways, sitting areas with shade, landscaping, parking facilities, restrooms, and other amenities.

 - Sharon Aron Baron is the Editor of Talk Media and Tamarac Talk, Coral Springs Talk, and Parkland Talk.
 Tamarac Talk was created in 2011 to provide News for the residents of Tamarac and is the #1 News Source for Residents.